Blandness Doesn’t Happen HerePosted: April 24, 2013

 On one session, a player who I’m pretty sure hasn’t been out of a session chair in years, became so fired up as the arrangement built, he actually stood up to finish playing his part.
 A small thing but huge for the song because the other musicians knew what it meant and it made them play with even more intensity, “Holy moley, if he’s playing standing up, this is historic!
 I better beat the living pillows out of this drum!”
 My philosophy is: When pillows start coming out of drums you know you’re doing something right : )

-A lot of stuff does happen here, but if you want “bored-before-the-chorus-hits” mediocrity you’d best go to one of those other places.
+If you want “bored-before-the-chorus-hits” mediocrity disguised as perfection, you’d best go to one of those other places.

 Blandness doesn’t happen here- b.e. watson